 Although a senior pastor is employed by the local church, the conference endorses and credentials the pastor, and all ministerial appointments are made through the bishop.
 Consequently, if there are to be any local church initiated pastoral changes, the local church may not "fire" a pastor but must request that the bishop or Director of Leadership Development and Church Health assist with the pastoral change to ensure that proper personnel procedures are followed.
-Similarly, appointed pastors do not resign from the local church, but must make requests of the bishop to be released from their appointments.
-(The related procedures outlined are $\P 340.)$
+Similarly, appointed pastors do not resign from the local church, but must make requests of the bishop to be released from their (The appointments. related procedures are outlined $\P 340.)$